Graduate – Prospective – Admission

 - Three letters of recommendation attesting to your ability to succeed in graduate study.
 Letters are submitted via the online application system.

-- Official transcripts – An official transcript of all undergraduate and graduate work must be sent directly to the English department (see address below), in addition to copies of these transcripts which must be uploaded into the online application system.
+- Transcripts – Unofficial transcripts of all undergraduate and graduate work must be uploaded into the online application system.
+(To read more about the parameters that define an acceptable unofficial transcript for the purposes of application review, click here).
+Admitted students will be required to provide official, sealed transcripts directly to the English department (see address below) at a later date.
 NOTE: Transcripts from community colleges and short-term study abroad programs are not necessary, as the coursework will be reflected on your undergraduate transcript.

 We admit applicants only in the Fall quarter.
 All admitted applicants are automatically considered for recruitment fellowships and teaching assistantships.
 These awards are usually made in mid-March.
 Questions about need-based aid should be directed to the Financial Aid Office at (310) 206-0400.